-What is an ABN?
+What is an Australian Business Number (ABN)?

-Once your application is processed your ABN can be searched under the ABN Lookup.
-As a result, certain details are publicly available such as your business structure, name and the location of the business.
+Once your application is processed, your ABN can be searched under the ABN Lookup.
+As a result, certain details are publicly available such as your business structure, name, and the location of your business.

 Aaron and Thomas are thinking of starting a private company.
 They plan to call it Neon Systems.
-They will be developing and repairing high tech electronic goods.
+They will be developing and repairing high-tech electronic goods.
 Aaron already has an ABN and has a sole trader business where he operates as a consultant.
-Now Aaron will need to get a new ABN to register his new company.
-Aaron and Thomas will also need to register their business name ‘Neon Systems’ under the new ABN.
-They will also need a new Tax File Number (TFN) as they have become an incorporated entity.
+However, Aaron and Thomas will need to apply for a separate ACN to run Neon Systems as a company.
+They can register additional business names if they want to trade under different names.

 Assuming then that there is the same business structure for the multiple businesses under one ABN, then it is possible to have multiple names registered as well.
 Business name registration is maintained through ASIC.
 You should distinguish whether your business name is a registered business name or if it is just your legal name.